Health technology: Assessment

-Health technology in the future
+In the future

 The practice of medicine in the United States is currently in a major transition.
 This transition is due to many factors, but primarily because of the implementation and integration of health technologies into healthcare.
-In recent years, the widespread adoption of electronic health records (EHR) has caused a big impact on healthcare.
-"The Digital Doctor: Hope, Hype, and Harm at the Dawn of Medicine's Computer Age," by Robert Wachter, aims to inform readers about this transition.
-Dr. Wachter has reviewed and made points about the future of health technologies in the book.
-He states that there will be fewer hospitals in the future.
-Due to the advancement of technologies, people will be more likely to go to hospitals for major surgeries or critical illness.
+In recent years, the widespread adoption of electronic health records (EHR) has greatly impacted healthcare.
+In his book The Digital Doctor: Hope, Hype, and Harm at the Dawn of Medicine's Computer Age, Robert Wachter aims to inform readers about this transition.
+Wachter states that there will be fewer hospitals in the future, and due to the advancement of technologies, people will be more likely to go to hospitals for major surgeries or critical illness.
 In the future, nurse call buttons will not be needed in hospitals.
 Instead, robots will deliver medication, take care of patients, and administer the system.
-In the future, the electronic health record will look different.
+In addition, the electronic health record will look different.
 Healthcare providers will be able to enter the notes via speech-to-text transcriptions in real-time.

-Dr. Wachter stated that information will be edited collaboratively across the patient-care team to improve the quality.
+Wachter stated that information will be edited collaboratively across the patient-care team to improve the quality.
 Also, natural language processing will be more developed to help parse out keywords.
-In the future, patient data will reside in the cloud.
-Patients will be able to access their data from any device or location.
-The data is also accessible for authorized providers and individuals.
-In the future, big data analysis will constantly be improving.
-Artificial Intelligence and machine learning will be constantly improving and developing as it receives new data.
+In the future, patient data will reside in the cloud, and patients as well as authorized providers and individuals will be able to access their data from any device or location.
+Big data analysis will constantly be improving.
+Artificial intelligence and machine learning will be constantly improving and developing as it receives new data.
 Alerts will also be more intelligent and efficient than the current systems.

 Medical technology

-Medical technology, or "Medtech", encompasses a wide range of healthcare products and is used to treat diseases and medical conditions affecting humans.
+Medical technology, or "medtech", encompasses a wide range of healthcare products and is used to treat diseases and medical conditions affecting humans.
 Such technologies are intended to improve the quality of healthcare delivered through earlier diagnosis, less invasive treatment options and reduction in hospital stays and rehabilitation times.
 Recent advances in medical technology have also focused on cost reduction.
 Medical technology may broadly include medical devices, information technology, biotech, and healthcare services.

 The impacts of medical technology involve social and ethical issues.
 For example, physicians can seek objective information from technology rather than read subjective patient reports.

-A major driver of the sector's growth is the consumerization of Medtech.
+A major driver of the sector's growth is the consumerization of medtech.
 Supported by the widespread availability of smartphones and tablets, providers can reach a large audience at low cost, a trend that stands to be consolidated as wearable technologies spread throughout the market.

 In the years 2010–2015, venture funding has grown 200%, allowing US$11.7 billion to flow into health tech businesses from over 30,000 investors in the space.